 I’m not a full-time culinary student and I don’t live in France, but that doesn’t mean I can’t become a superstar in my kitchen!
 There are still plenty of opportunities to develop my palate (as well as my talent) by learning from culinary professionals, in professional grade kitchens around the world.
 Come along with me on a culinary adventure as I explore a variety of cooking classes and styles, demonstrations, workshops and maybe even some intensive boot-camp style programs.
 I’ll also be checking out fresh food markets, gourmet food shops, restaurants, food and wine festivals, and conferences looking for new foods and flavour combinations to help me create new taste memories.
 And when I’m not out exploring, I’ll be in my kitchen cooking because…

 “…no one is born a great cook, one learns by doing.”

 My culinary journey began in earnest on September 24, 2011 when I boarded a plane for Paris, France and embarked on the trip of a lifetime!

 If you’d like to come along on the adventure, I’d love to have the company.
-You can use the subscription form in the sidebar to receive notification of new posts by email, or the social media icons to follow along on Facebook, Google+, Twitter, Pinterest, Instagram and RSS.
+You can subscribe here to receive notification of new posts by email, or use the social media icons at the top of the page to follow along on Facebook, Twitter and Pinterest.